- ACRONYMS AND DEFINITIONS

 - RISK FACTORS FOR ADVERSE EFFECTS FROM STATINS

-- For patients with the following risk factors, a lower intensity statin may be considered:
+- For patients with any of the following risk factors, a lower intensity statin may be considered:

 - Multiple or serious comorbidities, including impaired kidney or liver function